 - Packaging and delivering our products in ways that are safe and protect the environment.

 - Offering more plant-based food and beverage options to enable us to be the consumers' preferred choice as they diversify their diets.

 Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth as well as improved capital efficiency.
 We create value by:

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.

-Investing in high-growth categories and regions
+Investing in high-growth categories and regions with high-growth potential

 Fixing underperforming businesses